Tak province: History

 Tak was a historical kingdom built over 2,000 years ago, even before the Sukhothai period.
 The ancient kingdom had its peak around the 1st century.
 By the 5th century the capital of this kingdom was moved south to Lavo (present day Lopburi province).
 A city named Ban Tak was established by Jamadevi (พระนางจามเทวี), princess of the Lavo kingdom, around 663 CE.
 It became part of the Sukhothai kingdom through battles led by Ramkhamhaeng the Great and formed the main fortress on the western front.
 The city was moved further west and renamed Mueang Rahang when the Ayuthaya kingdom was lost to Burma during King Maha Thammaracha's reign.
 The city was moved back to the east side of the Ping River during the early Bangkok period.

 King Taksin was vice-governor of Tak before the Ayutthaya kingdom fell during the war with Burma.
 As his name was Sin, he became called Tak-Sin during his time in Tak.

 Demographics

-About a quarter of the population belongs to one of Thailand's hill tribes: Yao, Karen (Thai Kariang), Akha (Thai Akha), Lahu (Thai Musoe), Hmong (Thai Mong), and Lisu (Thai Lisaw).
+About a quarter of the population belongs to one of Thailand's tribe hill tribes: Yao, Karen (Thai Kariang), Akha (Thai Akha), Lahu (Thai Musoe), Hmong (Thai Mong), and Lisu (Thai Lisaw).
 The largest tribe in Tak is Karen.